tjwilson90/turbo-hearts/README.md

 A `play_status` event is sent whenever it is someone's turn to play a card.
 The event indicates who is next to play and what cards in their hand are legal to play.
 Players in the game other than the next player will receive a redacted event without the legal plays.
-This event is sent for convenience; the information it imparts can be inferred from other events.

 ```json
 {